-Supplementary results
+3. Additional analyses

 Model fit to Djibouti data

-A hundred models varying mosquito bionomics were fit to the MAP estimates of annual clinical incidence in Djibouti (Appendix Figure 4B).
+A hundred models varying mosquito bionomics were fit to the MAP estimates of annual clinical incidence in Djibouti (Additional File Figure 4B).
 Anthropophagy refers to the proportion of blood meals taken on humans, endophagy bed refers to the proportion of blood meals taken in bed, endophagy indoors the proportion of blood meals taken indoors, endophily the proportion of time spent around human houses and mortality, the daily probability of an adult mosquito dying.
 Overall, there was a very high rate of agreement between the model estimates and the data, with point estimates approximately equally and well within 95% CI’s.